awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 ## Skipping Corrupt Blocks<a name="Appendix.Oracle.CommonDBATasks.SkippingCorruptBlocks"></a>

-To skip corrupt blocks during index and tables scans, use the `rdsadmin.rdsadmin_dbms_repair` package\.
+To skip corrupt blocks during index and table scans, use the `rdsadmin.rdsadmin_dbms_repair` package\.

 The following procedures wrap the functionality of the `sys.dbms_repair.admin_table` procedure and take no parameters:
 + `rdsadmin.rdsadmin_dbms_repair.create_repair_table`